yiannislevy/BloodPanel/README.md

 # Blood Test OCR & AI Parser 🩸📄

-**A full-stack application using OCR and an LLM API to automate the extraction and structured management of blood test data from PDF reports.**
+**A full-stack application using OCR and an LLM API to automate the extraction and structured management of blood test data from PDF files.**

 ---